lusee-night/opsim/README.md

 ### The paths

-The variable `LUSEEOPSIM_PATH` contains the path to this (OpSim) package, in order to have an unambiguous reference when running it on top of `luseepy` and in other similar situations.
+* The variable `LUSEEPY_PATH` contains the path to this _luseepy_ package.
+If set, its content will be prepended to _sys.path_.
 If not set, the software will depend on the `PYTHONPATH`.
-`LUSEEPY_PATH` works similarly.
+* The variable `LUSEEOPSIM_PATH` contains the path to this (OpSim) package, in order to have an unambiguous reference when running it on top of `luseepy` and in other similar situations.
+If not set, the software will depend on the `PYTHONPATH`.
+In addition to location the Python modules, this variable is used to locate the data and configuration folders.
+If not set, the default will be '..', effectively corresponding to the case when the test scripts are run explicitely from their folder.

 ### Dependencies